Perinatal and early years

 - worked with Boards across Scotland to develop specialist Community Perinatal Mental Health services to provide assessment and care for women with moderate to severe mental health illness

-- investing up to £3 million in Infant Mental Health through the implementation of integrated provision across Scotland and have functioning/recently launched services in nine health boards
+- invested £4.7 million in Infant Mental Health through the implementation of integrated provision across Scotland and have functioning/recently launched services in nine health boards

 - launched the Mother and Baby Family Fund (MBUFF) in October 2020 to support those visiting their loved ones.
 The MBUFF allows partners/fathers/main carers to claim towards the cost of travel, food and accommodation when visiting the unit.
 This also applies for children under 16 during their visits

 - published the peer support in perinatal mental health action plan (2020-2023) in March 2021